Race and ethnicity in Colombia: Distribution of racial/ethnic groups geographically

 The various groups exist in differing concentrations throughout the nation, in a pattern that to some extent goes back to colonial origins.
 The Whites tend to live mainly in the urban centers like Bogotá or Medellín.
 The populations of the major cities are primarily mestizo and white.
 The large Mestizo population includes most campesinos (people living in rural areas) of the Andean highlands, where some Spanish conquerors mixed with the women of Amerindian chiefdoms.
 Mestizos had always lived in the cities as well, as artisans and small tradesmen, and they have played a major part in the urban expansion of recent decades.

 According to the 2005 census, the heaviest concentration of the indigenous population (22 to 61 percent) is located in the departments of Amazonas, La Guajira, Guainía, Vaupés, and Vichada.
 The secondary concentrations of 6 to 21 percent are located in the departments of Sucre, Córdoba, Chocó, Cauca and Nariño.
 Amerindian communities have legal autonomy to enforce their own traditional laws and customs.
 Despite being around 4-10% of the population, the indigenous population has managed to regain nearly a quarter of the country's land titles under the 1991 constitution.

-People with African ancestry in Colombia are concentrated mostly in coastal areas.
+Black population of Colombia by municipality in 2005.